team-perfect-deliverables/charlie/README.md

-##Project Charlie
+##Charlie
 Everyone probably knows about the winning hand, Blackjack.
 Then, there's the less famous, less probable but more profitable, *Charlie* which is a hand of five cards that does not break.

-Project Charlie is an extensible, actor-based Blackjack system for teaching purposes.
+Charlie is an extensible, actor-based Blackjack system for teaching purposes.
-It is a client-server system
-that runs on multiple hosts and can exploit [hyper-threading](http://en.wikipedia.org/wiki/Hyper-threading).
+It is a client-server, multiplayer system that runs on multiple hosts and can exploit [hyper-threading](http://en.wikipedia.org/wiki/Hyper-threading).

-Charlie is built on plug-in modules that it installs at run-time rather compile time.
+Charlie is built on plug-in modules that install at run-time rather compile time.
 The big advantage of plugins is that Charlie can be extended without modifying its core functionality.
 The plugins are defined by Java interfaces and